phertz97/Wind-Gust-Postprocessing-from-COSMO-REA6-with-a-Spatial-Bayesian-Hierarchical-Extreme-Value-Model/README.md

 ## Contents of this repository

 - `Data`: contains the used data sets with a short description of sources and preprocessing methods
+- `Kriging`: contains the output files from the spatial interpolation process
+- `Model_fits`: contains the output files from model training in `Model_training_examples.ipynb`
+- `Prediction`: contains R-scripts used for the spatiotemporal predictions from SpatBHM and the reference models
-- `Stan_code`: contains model code for Stan
+- `Stan_code`: contains the Stan code used for model training
 - `Model_training_examples.ipynb`: a JupyterNotebook containing python code examples for model training with pystan
-- `Model_fits`: an output directory for the model fits in `Model_training_examples.ipynb`
-- `Prediction`: contains R-scripts used for the spatiotemporal predictions from SpatBHM and the reference models

 ## Workflow notes & Computational requirements.